wlonk/arcadia/rules/introduction.rst

 stewardship of English magic.
 The Ladies of the Lake managed it from then on.
 Myrddin Wyllt was an agent of chaos and half-demon and could not be trusted!
 The almost-fairy Ladies of the Lake could be.

+.. todo:: Write sidebar about Austen and romcoms.
+   Mention how much of an Austen nerd I am, re: voice I write in.
+Talk about common themes in stories of manners, in this period and beyond, and how this can make this accessible.